How much is car insurance for new drivers in 2024?

 Let’s look at why car insurance is so expensive for young or new drivers.
 Historically, this group files more claims and has more accidents than older or more experienced drivers.
 This, in turn, makes them more costly to insure – and affects how much they pay for their policies.
 According to the National Highway Traffic Safety Administration (NHTSA), 2,514 people were killed in accidents involving a teen driver (aged 15 to 18) in 2022.

-Teenagers are one of the likeliest demographic groups to disobey posted speed limits; according to the NHTSA, speeding was a contributing factor in 30% of the fatal crashes involving teen drivers in 2022.
+Teenagers are among the most likely demographic groups to disobey posted speed limits; according to the NHTSA, speeding was a contributing factor in 30% of the fatal crashes involving teen drivers in 2022.
 These drivers may also be more likely to speed in unsafe driving conditions and may lack the driving experience to understand which safety precautions to take in bad weather.

-Seatbelt use is lower than average among new drivers; per NHTSA data, half of teen drivers who died in traffic fatalities in 2022 were not wearing seatbelts.
-Again, this factors into the cost of insuring these drivers, but it’s also a serious reminder to this group that seatbelts can and do save lives.
+Seatbelt use is lower than average among new drivers; per NHTSA data, half of the teen drivers who died in traffic fatalities in 2022 were not wearing seatbelts.
+Again, this factors into the cost of insuring these drivers, but it’s also a reminder that seatbelts can save lives.

 How can new drivers save money on car insurance?